Tim-Li/cuTN-QSVM/README.md

 python env_check.py
 ```
 ### cuTN-QSVM demo code
-You can check with [cuTN-QSVM demo code](qsvm_simulation_demo.ipynb) to kenow the detail of QSVM simulation with statevetor and tensornetwork.
-If you're using NVIDIA cuQuantum Appliance 23.10, you can check out the [cuTN-QSVM demo code with cusvaer](qsvm_simulation_demo_cusvaer.ipynb).
+You can check with [cuTN-QSVM demo code](qsvm_simulation_demo.ipynb) to kenow the detail of QSVM simulation with tensornetwork.

 ### cuTN-QSVM with single GPU